Poecilia latipinna

 Distinctive features

 The body of the sailfin molly is essentially oblong.
 The head is small and dorsally flattened, with a small, upturned mouth.
 The caudal peduncle is broad and the caudal fin is large, rounded, and sometimes tipped with black.
 The pelvic fins originate at a point anterior to the dorsal fin.
-In mature males the dorsal fin is greatly enlarged and colourful (it is this feature that gives the species its common name) and the caudal fin is similarly colourful; these conspicuous secondary sexual features play a role in female mate choices.
-Females tend to be larger and more plainly coloured, a difference characteristic to the Poeciliidae.
+In mature males, the dorsal fin is greatly enlarged (it is this feature that gives the species its common name) and the caudal fin is similarly colourful; these conspicuous secondary sexual features play a role in female mate choices.
+Females tend to be larger and more plainly colored, a different characteristic to the Poeciliidae.
 (See: Sexual selection)

 It is a smaller fish than the Yucatan molly (P. velifera), though that species often does not grow to full length if bred in an aquarium.
-The dorsal fins are the most distinctive character: Those of the sailfin molly have less than 15 fin rays, counting where the fin meets the back, whereas the Yucatan molly has 18-19 (intermediate numbers may indicate hybrids which should be avoided).
-If the males spread their dorsal fin in display, in this species it forms a trapezoid with the posterior edge being shortest.
-The height of the dorsal fin, measured at the posterior edge, is a bit less than the height of the tail
+The dorsal fins are the most distinctive character: Those of the sailfin molly have less than 15 fin rays, counting where the fin meets the back, whereas the Yucatan molly has 18–19 (intermediate numbers may indicate hybrids).
+If a male spreads his dorsal fins in a display, in this species it forms a trapezoid, with the posterior edge being shortest.
+The height of the dorsal fin, measured at the posterior edge, is a bit less than the height of the tail.
+The male molly is more aggressive than the females.[citation needed]

 The body is generally light grey, although breeding males may be greenish-blue.
 Several rows of spots occur along the sides, back, and dorsal fin.
-Often these spots blend together forming stripes.
-Aquarists have developed many colour variations in this species, (variation occurs naturally in the wild) with melanistic, leucistic, albino, and speckled forms known.
+Often, these spots blend together, forming stripes.
+Aquarists have developed many color variations in this species (variation occurs naturally in the wild), with melanistic, leucistic, albino, and speckled forms known.

 Sailfin and black mollies

-There exists an entirely melanistic form called the Midnight molly, or, nondescriptly, "Black molly".
+An entirely melanistic form exists called the midnight molly, or nondescriptly, "black molly".
 The latter originally refers to melanistic breeds of Poecilia sphenops.
 Midnight mollies actually originated from hybrids between that and the present species.

-As hybridization, like in most Poecilia, is easy between these two species and due to the more spectacular appearance of P. latipinna, such Sailfin-Black molly hybrids, with males' conspicuous, large, yellow-rimmed dorsal fin are often seen.
+As hybridization, like in most Poecilia, is easy between these two species and due to the more spectacular appearance of P. latipinna, such sailfin-black molly hybrids, with males' conspicuous, large, yellow-rimmed dorsal fins, are often seen.
 Due to genomic recombination, F1 hybrids often display novel and bizarre fin shapes.
-This can include a grotesquely elongated gonopodium in males; such hybrids are usually unable to breed.
-Otherwise, hybrids can be bred among themselves, or with higher rate of success with their parent species.
+Otherwise, hybrids can be bred among themselves, or with a higher rate of success with their parent species.
 They often have a somewhat decreased lifespan, but not as much (in healthy fish) as the deformed "balloon" molly breeds of P. sphenops.
-Like the sailfin molly, they require a bit more attention of the fishkeeper than the extremely hardy "true" black mollies.
-The female has a fan-shaped like annal fin and male has a pointy like annal fin.

 Size, age, and growth

-The natural lifespan of sailfin mollies, is short, particularly in the case of the males, which may live less than one year after achieving sexual maturity.
-Depending upon environmental conditions sailfin mollies may become reproductive in less than a year.
+The natural lifespan of sailfin mollies is short, particularly in the case of the males, which may live less than a year after achieving sexual maturity.
+Depending upon environmental conditions, sailfin mollies may become reproductive in less than a year.
 Sailfin mollies are small fish.
-At one year of age males typically range in size from 15-51 mm SL while mature females are likely to be approximately 19-53 mm SL.
-The sizes of adult males is directly correlated with population density.
-The greater the population, the smaller the average size of males.
-The maximum recorded size for this species is 150 mm TL[7].
+At one year of age, males typically range in size from 0.5 to 3 in (13 to 76 mm) SL, while mature females are likely to be 0.5 to 2.5 in (13 to 64 mm) inch SL.
+The size of adult males is directly correlated with population density.
+The greater the population, the smaller the average size of males.[citation needed] The maximum recorded size for this species is 150 mm (5.9 in) TL.[6]

 Diet